Agile FAQs

 The open source community in general, is yet another classic example which fits into the unconventional category.
 I’ve never been on an open source project where we had a design phase.
 People live and breath evolutionary design.
 At best you might have a simple wiki defining some guidelines.

 Anyway, I’m not saying that upfront design is bad.
-All I’m saying is don’t tell me that one always has to design first.
+All I’m saying is, don’t tell me that one always has to design first.
 In CAS, you tend to “Probe-Sense-Respond” and not “Analyze-Respond”.
-In software a lot of times “Action precedes Clarity”.
+In software development “Action precedes Clarity”, almost always.

 Goodbye SourceForge